Confidence, and Where Can I Find Some

 Growing up, I only liked to raise my hand in class if I was certain that I had the answer to the teacher’s question.
 And that deep notion of not wanting to be wrong, to seem dumb, or be laughed at still lingers.
 Looking back, I can see how social facilitation was at play.
 If I was confident in answering the question, I’d raise my hand.
 If I wasn’t sure, still didn’t understand the concept we were talking about, or maybe didn’t read the assigned chapter the night before… I would avoid eye contact with the teacher in hopes that I didn’t get called on.

 Honestly, that feeling still evokes fear in me today occasionally.
-I mean shit, I experienced it two weeks ago when I was told to do my helicopter passenger briefing with a few of my new crew mates - I did awful, by the way.
-I’ve worked hard on not saying “um” during speeches and schpeels, but that day I filled alllll the pauses with em.
-They pointed out all the um-ing, and I just wanted to yell out “I’m actually really good at this stuff, I used to work in hospitality and marketing!”
+I mean shit, I experienced it two weeks ago when I was told to do my helicopter passenger briefing with a few of my new crew mates.
+I did awful, by the way.
+Through the years of speeches and schpeels, I’ve worked hard on eliminating “um” from my vocabulary, but that day I filled alllll the pauses with ‘em.
+My crew mates pointed out all the um-ing, and I just wanted to yell out “I’m actually really good at this stuff!!”
 I didn’t though.
 I accepted what happened and thought about what I could do so that wouldn’t happen again.
-Alright, I was frustrated for a little while about it, and then accepted and reflected on the situation.
+Alright, I was frustrated for a little while, and then accepted and reflected on the situation.
 But where’s that line?
 That line between being subconsciously ruled by social facilitation, and the feeling of assurance in one’s own abilities and qualities?
 How can you overcome that?

 I think a good chunk of that answer involves taking things personally.
 With attaching that failure, that wrong answer, that lack of knowledge/skill to your identity.
 So, some wisdom from The Four Agreements since I’m always talking about it now…